 Who It’s Good For / Who Should Pass

 |Bank of America customers, especially those with high account balances|

 Those who don’t want to pay an annual fee

 |Those who aren’t Bank of America customers and want higher rewards rates|

 How It Compares

 - Chase Sapphire Preferred® Card: This card offers 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
-It also has a much better signup bonus than the Bank of America® Travel Rewards credit card: 80,000 points after you spend $4,000 in the first three months.
-Plus earn up to $50 in statement credits towards grocery store purchases.
+It also has a much better signup bonus than the Bank of America® Travel Rewards credit card: 100,000 points after you spend $4,000 in the first three months.
 The only downside is the card comes with a $95 annual fee.
 If you travel frequently, this card is likely going to be a better choice, though infrequent travelers may prefer to stick with the Bank of America® Travel Rewards credit card since it has no annual fee.